kikito/kiki.to/source/blog/2012-07-26-bootstrapping-a-mac-for-development.md

 ### iterm2 and zsh

-The default terminal emulator is quite alright, but since I was experimenting, I decided to install it’s"cool replacement", called"iterm2":http://www.iterm2.com .
+The default terminal emulator is quite alright, but since I was experimenting, I decided to install it’s "cool replacement", called [iterm2](http://www.iterm2.com).
 Again, this was a matter of downloading and double clicking, and then dragging to the Applications folder.
 Oh, and sticking it into the Dock.